-How to better organize kitchen drawers
+The pros explain how to organize kitchen drawers

 Do you even know what’s lurking at the back of that overstuffed deep kitchen drawer?
-It’s amazing just how much unnecessary ‘stuff’ we accrue and stash in drawers over time.
-Out of sight out of mind might work in some scenarios, but absolutely not in the kitchen.
+It’s amazing just how much unnecessary stuff I'd accrued and stashed in my kitchen drawers over time.
+"Out of sight out of mind" might work in some scenarios, but absolutely not here!
 Making the most of your space with savvy kitchen storage ideas for the bits that you want to keep hidden away is a start, but there are more clever methods to try too for a total transformation.

-Professional organizer, Jessica Litman, The Organized Mama (opens in new tab), notes how decluttering is just as important as correctly storing and organizing items in your kitchen drawers.
-'I am not your typical organizer because I don't think you need that many products to keep drawers organized.'
+Professional organizer, Jessica Litman, The Organized Mama, notes how decluttering is just as important as correctly storing and organizing items in your kitchen drawers.
+"I am not your typical organizer because I don't think you need that many products to keep drawers organized," says Litman.

 1. Decide what to keep on show and what to hide away